What is a Metric Catalog and Why It Powers Self-Serve BI and Trusted AI

 Warehouse tables store facts and dimensions.
 They are ingredients.
 A metric catalog is the recipe card that tells everyone how to turn those ingredients into a number the business agrees on.

-Core jobs a metric catalog must do
+Core jobs of the catalog

-• Define metrics in business language.
+- Define metrics in business language.
 Each entry needs a plain-language description and the exact calculation so anyone can read and understand it.

-• Show status at a glance.
+- Show status at a glance.
 People should see whether a metric is current, improving or declining, and when it last refreshed.

-• Reduce duplication and confusion.
+- Reduce duplication and confusion.
 Certification and ownership steer users to the right version of a metric.

-• Speed up discovery.
+- Speed up discovery.
 Filters, tags, and search help teams find the right metric fast.

-• Maintain control without blocking self-serve.
+- Maintain control without blocking self-serve.
 Role-based permissions keep sensitive data in the right hands while business users stay productive.

 Why a metric catalog matters for self-serve BI